core-unit-bioinformatics/cubi-tools/README.md

 This repository is a collection of helper tools and useful scipts for internal and external use.
-The CUBI tools are implemented with minimal dependencies outside of the Python standard library (Python v3.9).
-Currently, the only non-standard package is `toml` (`python3-toml`), which must be available to execute any CUBI tool.
+The CUBI tools are implemented with minimal dependencies outside of the Python standard library (Python v3.11).
+Currently, the only non-standard packages are `toml` and `semver`, which must be available to execute any CUBI tool.

+## Installation

+### For developers

+0. Clone the repository and change into the repository root directory.
+1. Create the Conda environment specified in `envs/conda/cubi-tools-dev.yaml`:
+    - `conda env create -f envs/conda/cubi-tools-dev.yaml`
+2. Activate the environment:
+    - `conda activate cubi-tools-dev`
+3. Install the CUBI tools:
+    - `pip install --editable .`

+### For users

+0. Clone the repository and change into the repository root directory.
+1. Create the Conda environment specified in `envs/conda/cubi-tools.yaml`:
+    - `conda env create -f envs/conda/cubi-tools.yaml`
+2. Activate the environment:
+    - `conda activate cubi-tools`
+3. Install the CUBI tools:
+    - `pip install .`

 # Available tools

-- `auto-git.py`: automate init, clone and normalization of git repositories.
-Some features require a so-called identity file to work.
-See the [`auto-git` documentation](#auto-git.py) for details.
+- `ct-git`: automate init, clone and normalization of git repositories.
+See below for details.
+    - legacy script: `src::cubitools::cli::auto_git.py`
 - `update_metadata.py`: updates metadata files or initialized a new repo with metadata files
 - `update_workflow.py`: updates templated workflow files

 # Tool documentation

-## auto-git.py
+## ct-git

 ### Purpose